Unmanned Aerial (Drone) Systems

 Next Steps

-The schedule, tuition rates, location information, and payment plan options can all be viewed on the registration site.
+The schedule, tuition rates, and location information can all be viewed on the registration site.
 Use the button below to get started.
 For questions call 757-766-1101 or email cfaat@nhrec.org.

 Requirements